seud0nym/home-assistant-addons/sigenergy2mqtt/DOCS.md

 ### Configuration File

 You can upload a [configuration file](https://github.com/seud0nym/sigenergy2mqtt/blob/main/sigenergy2mqtt.yaml) to the addon_configs directory on your Home Assistant server for more advanced configuration options.
-The file _must_ be named `sigenergy2mqtt.yaml`, and placed inside the directory under addon_configs that ends with `sigenergy2mqtt`.
+The file _must_ be named `sigenergy2mqtt.yaml`, and placed inside the `addon_configs/4cee8162_sigenergy2mqtt` directory.

 **NOTE:** If you provide _both_ an advanced configuration file _and_ enter options into the Configuration tab, the Configuration tab will **override** any identical settings in the configuration file.
 If you are using the Mosquitto Broker addon, the MQTT host, port, username and password will _always_ override what is the configuration file.